EndPointCorp/end-point-blog/2021/06/30/appium-automated-mobile-testing.html.md

 ### Recording a test with Inspector

-Open the Appium window that has the server running and click Start Inspector Session
+Open the Appium window that has the server running and click Start Inspector Session:

 ![Start Inspector](/blog/2021/06/30/appium-automated-mobile-testing/start-inspector.png)